Small Hackberry Celtis tenuifolia

 - Leaf Description:

-- The leaves of the Dwarf Hackberry are alternate, simple, elliptical, and ovate.
-They have broad, heavily toothed or smooth margins, and sand papery texture.
-They are similar to common hackberry (C. occidentalis) but has slightly narrower leaves that are more regularly toothed at the base.
-Dwarf Hackberry are cordate (heart-shaped) at the base, while common hackberry usually are not.
-The winter buds are brown and hairy, similar to those of other hackberries, but smaller, only 1 to 2 centimeters long.
-Terminal buds absent.
+- The leaves are 2-3 inches long and 3/4 to 1.5 inches wide alternate, simple, elliptical, and ovate.
+They have broad, heavily toothed or smooth margins, and sandpapery texture.
+They are similar to common hackberry but have slightly narrower leaves and a more symmetrical base.
+They are cordate (heart-shaped) at the base, while common hackberry usually are not.

 -